Top 22 Examples of New Product Release Emails (2026)

 14. Tandem Chat

-Tandem is a virtual office designed to help remote teams collaborate on documents, applications, and projects in real-time through shared plans.
-Since it was founded in 2017, Tandem has had a generous free tier accommodating up to four team members.
+Tandem is a virtual office that helps remote teams collaborate on documents, applications, and projects in real-time through shared plans.
+Since it was founded, Tandem has had a generous free tier accommodating up to four team members.

 tandem-chat-new-pricing-email-change-example